gradient-ai/jax-gradient/docs/developer.md

 We use [jupytext](https://jupytext.readthedocs.io/) to maintain two synced copies of the notebooks in `docs/notebooks`: one in `ipynb` format, and one in `md` format.
-The advantage of the former is that it can be opened and executed directly in Colab; the advantage of the latter is that it makes it much easier to track diffs within version control.
+The advantage of the former is that it can be opened and executed directly in Gradient; the advantage of the latter is that it makes it much easier to track diffs within version control.

-### Editing ipynb

-For making large changes that substantially modify code and outputs, it is easiest to edit the notebooks in Jupyter or in Colab.
-To edit notebooks in the Colab interface, open <http://colab.research.google.com> and `Upload` from your local repo.
-Update it as needed, `Run all cells` then `Download ipynb`.
-You may want to test that it executes properly, using `sphinx-build` as explained above.

 ### Editing md